-Read and decide in which paragraph you find the information.
-Which paragraph talks about...?
+Read and decide in which paragraph you find the information below.

 For centuries people have enjoyed drama and comedy.
-The history of theater can be traced back to 6th Century B.C. where the Ancient Greeks were the first to present dramatic presentations.
+The history of theater can be traced back to the 6th Century B.C. when the Ancient Greeks were the first to present dramatic presentations.